GoogleCloudPlatform/anthos-samples/anthos-bm-apigee/README.md

       | Require OS Login                             | constraints/compute.requireOsLogin.               | Not Enforced     |
       | Skip default network creation                | constraints/compute.skipDefaultNetworkCreation	   | Not Enforced     |

-- A network called default, configured with the default firewall policies exists on your GCP Project
+- A network called `default`, configured with the default firewall policies exists on your GCP Project
-  - A network called default, configured with the default firewall policies exists on your GCP Project.
+  - A network called `default`, configured with the default firewall policies exists on your GCP Project.
 The installation requires a network with the name - default.
 If, default network creation is enabled for the organization, the project will already have it.
-In case the "Skip default network creation" policy is enforced, you can create a new VPC network called default in auto mode.
+In case the *"Skip default network creation"* policy is enforced, you can create a new VPC network called default in **auto mode**.
 - Your GCP Project has the required quota
-  - This sample requires 4 VMs of n1-standard-8 machine type.
+  - This sample requires 4 VMs of `n1-standard-8` machine type.
 Ensure that there is enough quota for CPU, Memory and IP Addresses for the GCP Region you intend to use.

-Note: The repository also has a utility script that checks and configures some of these pre-requisites.
+**Note:** The repository also has a [utility script](./resources/run_prerequisite.sh) that checks and configures some of these pre-requisites.

 ### Anthos on bare metal with Apigee on GCE VMs